bormaxi8080/starred/README.md

 - [benbusby/whoogle-search](https://github.com/benbusby/whoogle-search) - A self-hosted, ad-free, privacy-respecting metasearch engine
 - [jpylypiw/easywall](https://github.com/jpylypiw/easywall) - Web interface for easy use of the IPTables firewall on Linux systems written in Python3.
 - [jashandeep-sohi/webcam-filters](https://github.com/jashandeep-sohi/webcam-filters) - Add filters (background blur, etc) to your webcam on Linux.
-- [rodukov/openNasa](https://github.com/rodukov/openNasa) - This software can parse pictures from the Nasa server
+- [rodukov/openNasa](https://github.com/rodukov/openNasa) - This software can parse pictures from the Nasa server.
+I used python and requests library to parse and save images.
 - [UlionTse/translators](https://github.com/UlionTse/translators) - 🌏🌍🌎Translators🌎🌍🌏 is a library which aims to bring free, multiple, enjoyable translation to individuals and students in Python.
 Translators是一个旨在用Python为个人和学生带来免费、多样、愉快翻译的库。
 - [Animenosekai/translate](https://github.com/Animenosekai/translate) - A module grouping multiple translation APIs
 - [Dragon-Userbot/Dragon-Userbot](https://github.com/Dragon-Userbot/Dragon-Userbot) - Userbot for telegram with easiest installation